jasminekgohil/BA-775-Project/README.md

 -  Oumou Barry
 -  Priyanka Bharat Chaudhari

-Here's an improved version of the project description:

-Unveiling The Look's E-Commerce Secrets with SQL Alchemy:
+# Unveiling The Look's E-Commerce Secrets with SQL Alchemy:

 This project harnesses the power of SQL to unlock deep insights from TheLook's invaluable e-commerce data.
 We dive beyond the surface, exploring crucial areas like profitability, customer behavior, product performance, and operational efficiency.